zhongli1990/covid-ai-demo-deployment/README.md

 #### Out of scope or on next wish list:

-* Ningx or Apache etc web servers are omitted in demo for now
+* Nginx or Apache etc web servers are omitted in demo for now
 * RabbitMQ and Redis  - queue broker for reliable messaging that can be replace by IRIS or Ensemble.
 * IAM (Intersystems API Manger) or Kong is on wish list
 * SAM (Intersystems System Alert & Monitoring)